utexas-public-history/tower/_posts/2016-05-01-05-krueger-untitled.md

   </p>
 </div>

 At 11:50 am security officers L.W.
-Hebert and Jack Rodman were dispatched to the Tower to check out the situation.
+Hebert and Jack Rodman were dispatched to the tower to check out the situation.
 Upon reaching the 27th floor by elevator they came across several of the early victims in the stairwell up to the 28th floor.
 After hearing continued gunfire outside and recognizing they had no weapons or plans by which to engage the shooter, both men decided it was best to head to the bottom of the main building to lock it down so no one could get in or out and to secure the interior of the building.
 This was at approximately 11:55 am.
 It was not until 89 minutes later that Whitman was finally shot and the killing ended.

 The lack of adequate resources, firearms, and response plans greatly limited the university officers’ ability to act.
 This was grossly obvious when Chief Hamilton called the university ROTC program to see if they had any weapons that the Traffic &amp; Security Services could use.
 The ROTC responded that they had weapons but no ammunition.